EstherSlabbert/CICD-with-Jenkins/README.md

 - Azure DevOps
 - TeamCity (by JetBrains)

-<a id="stopping-jenkins-job-on-aws">Stopping Jenkins Job on AWS</a>
+### <a id="stopping-jenkins-job-on-aws">Stopping Jenkins Job on AWS</a>

-If you stop the EC2 instance you need to get the new Public IP for your webhook.
+If you stop the EC2 instance for Jenkins you need to get the new Public IP for your webhook.
+(It will not trigger and will show the errors on GitHub by your webhook if the EC2 instance for Jenkins is stopped or terminated.)
+If the webhook IP for Jenkins is correct and running then it will have a check mark next to it on GitHub.
+I finactive it will have a grey dot next to it.

+You need both endpoints available and correct for the webhook to trigger the jobs.

 ## <a id="set-up-jenkins-github-automation-test">Set up Jenkins-GitHub automation test</a>